IdeaSpaceVR/IdeaSpace/README.md

 IdeaSpaceVR is using WebVR for interactive VR experiences that is compatible with all modern web browsers on PC and mobile.
 Therefore... we love [A-Frame](https://github.com/aframevr/aframe)!

 ### Mission
-<em>"We believe that everyone should be able to easily create and publish virtual reality web experiences with the focus on content creation and creativity.
-Software developers should have the possibility to create and share virtual reality web themes."</em>
+<em>"We believe that everyone should be able to easily create and publish interactive 3D and VR web experiences with the focus on content creation and creativity.
+Software developers should have the possibility to bundle their creations as themes and share them."</em>

 ## Download Latest Release